tensorflow/gnn/tensorflow_gnn/docs/guide/graph_tensor.md

 adjacency tensors.

-## The GraphTensorSpec and static shapes
+## The GraphTensorSpec and field shapes

 Recall how TensorFlow distinguishes between the actual numbers in a Tensor, which may vary from one model input to the next, and the Tensor's dtype and